“Judy Garland is a pert, persuasive and amazingly sympathetic little Dorothy.” – Edwin Schallert, 1939

 Photos: Judy with co-stars Ruth Brady and Marshall Thompson.
 Photos provided by Kim Lundgreen.
 Thanks, Kim!

 August 10, 1945: While in New York on her honeymoon with husband Vincente Minnelli, Judy appeared on the CBS Radio show, “The Jerry Wayne Show.”
-Her appearance had been originally scheduled for July 27th but Judy was ill, which might have the first signs of morning sickness as she was newly pregnant with Liza at this time.
+Her appearance had been originally scheduled for July 27th but Judy was ill, which might have been the first signs of morning sickness as she was newly pregnant with Liza at this time.

 Judy sang “If I Had You” and “Love.”
 Judy had just recorded “If I Had You” at Decca’s New York Studios that previous July 7th.
 “Love” was recorded for Decca in Los Angeles the previous March 22nd.
 The former was a sort-of unofficial theme song to her film The Clock (the melody is heard in the background scoring) while “Love” was performed by Lena Horne in the upcoming MGM all-star Ziegfeld Follies.